-This pathway will require candidates to possess a baccalaureate degree from an accredited college or university (degree in any field) or be in the senior year of undergraduate study.
-A completed bachelor degree will be required prior to enrollment in the DPT Program, as evidenced by a final official college/university transcript.
-Completion of all of the prerequisite courses as described in the admissions criteria section (above).
+This pathway will require candidates to possess a bachelor's degree from an accredited college or university (degree in any field) or be in their senior year of undergraduate study.
+A completed bachelor's degree will be required prior to enrollment in the DPT Program, as evidenced by a final official college/university transcript, as well as completion of all the prerequisite courses as described in the admissions requirements.